Stop Security Risks in PCB Design Collaboration with Encrypted File Sharing

 Internal Threats

 Human error is the norm.
-And, when it comes to data leaks, a surprisingly common one.
+And, when it comes to data leaks, it is a surprisingly common one.
 Misdirected emails, inadvertent file sharing, and the misuse of public WiFi networks can all expose sensitive data.

 Insider threats are equally common; pernicious insiders, whether disgruntled employees or those with ill intent, cannot be ignored by companies.
 Such insiders can intentionally steal or misuse confidential data for personal gain or to sabotage a competitor.